Caboolture-Bribie Island Road, Hickey Road to King Johns Creek

-The Department of Transport and Main Roads is undertaking planning for the future duplication of Caboolture-Bribie Island Road between King Johns Creek and Hickey Road, including signalisation of the Hickey Road intersection.
+The department is undertaking planning for the future duplication of Caboolture-Bribie Island Road between King Johns Creek and Hickey Road.

-The department has commenced a business case for a new bridge to Bribie Island, which will improve safety and reliability for all road users.
+The department has started a business case for a new bridge to Bribie Island, which will improve safety and reliability for all road users.

 The existing Bribie Island bridge was constructed in 1963 and consists of 2 traffic lanes and a pedestrian pathway.
 It is the only road link between Bribie Island and the mainland.

-While recent inspections confirmed the existing bridge is structurally safe and has been properly maintained, continued growth in pedestrian, bike rider, commuter and freight traffic is increasing demand for a new bridge.
+While previous inspections confirmed the existing bridge is structurally safe and has been properly maintained, continued growth is increasing the demand for a new bridge.

-A study was undertaken in 2014 to identify a corridor for the new bridge that considered corridor options to the north and south of the existing bridge.
-It also considered factors such as:
+A study was undertaken in 2014 to identify a corridor for the new bridge and considered options to the north and south of the existing bridge.

 Funding for construction of the new bridge will be considered in future funding rounds against other transport infrastructure priorities across the state.

-In May 2022, we appointed a consultant to develop a business case and expected to be complete in mid-2024.
+In May 2022, we appointed a consultant to develop a business case that is expected to be completed in early 2024.